 You could keep the starter going indefinitely, feeding it daily, and using some as is needed.
-Age defnietly improves the starter and after a few weeks you aren't likely to mess up ie it won't go mouldy.
+Age definitely improves the starter and after a few weeks, you aren't likely to mess up ie it won't go mouldy.
 But, most people only bake occasionally and if you want to keep it for longer between bakings you won't want to feed every day.
 So, after baking add only flour to the mixture.
-You can leave that out for about four days.
+You can leave that out for about 3 days.
 Better still put that stiff, floury starter into the fridge.
 It'll keep in the fridge for weeks.
-To use, just take out, add an amount of water and leave in room temperature.
+To use, just take out, add an amount of water and leave at room temperature.
 24 hours later add equal amounts of flour and water and keep feeding until using again.
 I find it takes about 3 days to fully restore.
 If it's not fermenting – bubbly and smelling "smelly" – then it won't work.

 75 g mature 100% sourdough starter

 200 g white / all-purpose flour